prashik24/Flipkart-Clone/Readme.md

 hello everyone how are u bro

 heloo everyone
-why u are doing thi right now baato na  what to do ...
+why u are doing thi right now baato na  what to do ...hello everyone how are u